 This article is one I’ve shared with my own practice audience – an example of the powerful Education, Inspiration, and Empowerment you can bring your patients and clients.
 This makes All the difference!
 Our patients can understand

 This article might being You some clarity too!

 In the center of your chest, there is a small, muscular tunnel that separates the end of your esophagus from your stomach.
 Think of it like a fist that can be closed tightly or loosely.
 It’s called your lower esophageal sphincter (LES).
 When you’re eating, the fist should be open and loose, so food can travel to your stomach.
 But at all other times (unless you need to vomit), the sphincter should be tightly closed.
 This prevents all food and digestive fluids from traveling upward.
 Acid reflux is just having a loose sphincter when it should be tight.
-It does not mean that there is too much acid.
+It does not mean that there is too much stomach acid.

 Be aware of common medication triggers.
 These include a rich variety or oral drugs such as nitrates, anticholinergics, benzodiazepines (common for anxiety or insomnia), calcium channel blockers (common for hypertension), and theophylline.

 Food sensitivities.
 In many cases, people know that certain foods trigger their reflux (beyond the LES irritants above).
 In over 60% of my clients, dairy foods (e.g. milk, cheese, cream, ice cream) are a major trigger, and dairy elimination from the diet brings tremendous relief.
 Other food sensitivities might be at play too (e.g. gluten, soy).
 While food sensitivity testing is available, no single test assesses all possible pathways via which the immune system can react negatively to a food.
 In most cases for GERD in particular, a simple elimination experiment works very well (e.g. 2-3 weeks cold-turkey elimination before reintroduction – one food category at a time per three days).